 Have you ever wondered how to avoid the dreadful long lines at the airport?

-The bad news is you pay to play (the application fee is $85 for 5 years), but the GREAT news is, this designation allows you to experience a smoother screening process.
+You have to pay to play (the application fee is $85 for 5 years), but the GREAT news is that this designation allows you to experience a smoother screening process.

-- Not having to remove your shoes, belts, 3-1-1 liquids, laptops, light coats
+- You do not have to remove your shoes, belts, 3-1-1 liquids, laptops, light coats

-- Shorter wait lines (on average TSA PreCheck passengers wait 5 minutes or less)
+- Experience shorter wait lines (on average TSA PreCheck passengers wait 5 minutes or less)

 - Families with children under 12 years can join their parents in line at no additional cost

 - Utilize your designation Nationwide at more than 200 airports and 80 airlines